nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. After successfully parsing the user's input, the `GetEditRecipeCommand#execute(Model model)`  or `GetEditIngredientCommand#execute(Model model)` method is called.

-1. The recipe or ingredient that the user has specified with the edit command for the user to directly modify will be set in CommandResult.
+1. The recipe or ingredient that the user has specified with the get edit command will be stored in CommandResult.
+This will be used to set the command box on the main window.

-1. After the successfully setting the command box, a `CommandResult` object is instantiated and returned to `LogicManager`. <br><br>
+1. After, a `CommandResult` object is instantiated and returned to `LogicManager`. <br><br>

 #### 3.6.2 Design Considerations - **Get Edit Recipe** <a id="362-design-consideration-get-edit-recipe"></a>
 ##### Aspect: Concern while adding a new feature <a id="3621-aspect"></a>